danielaparker/jsoncons/doc/ref/jsonpointer/flatten.md

 ```
 Flattens a json object or array into a single depth object of key-value pairs.
 The keys in the flattened object are JSONPointer's.
+The values are primitive (string, number, boolean, or null).
+Empty objects or arrays become null.

 #### Return value